PistonDevelopers/Piston-Tutorials/getting-started/readme.md

 in a cross-platform manner, you can use either GLFW or SDL2.
 GLFW and SDL2 are both C and C++ cross-platform libraries for creating windows with an OpenGL context.
-In this tutorial I chose GLFW, so you will notice that in the cargo file, we imported `glfw_game_window`.
+In this tutorial I chose SDL2, so you will notice that in the cargo file, we imported `sdl2_game_window`.
 `opengl_graphics` is another backend that implements the interface defined in `graphics`.
 `graphics` is a 2d graphics API that doesn't care about how things are